ryul99/pytorch-project-template/README.md

     - Configs for Network architecture and options for model like device.
     - You can add configs in yaml format to config your network.
 - `log` field
     - Configs for logging include tensorboard / wandb logging.
-    - `name` is train name you run.
     - `summary_interval` and `checkpoint_interval` are interval of step and epoch between training logging and checkpoint saving.
-    - checkpoint and logs are saved under `chkpt_dir/name` and `log_dir/name`.
-Tensorboard logs are saving under `log_dir/name/tensorboard`
+    - checkpoint and logs are saved under `working_dir/chkpt_dir` and `working_dir/trainer.log`.
+Tensorboard logs are saving under `working_dir/outputs/tensorboard`
 - `load` field
     - loading from wandb server is supported
     - `wandb_load_path` is `Run path` in overview of run.
 If you don't want to use wandb load, this field should be `~`.